Run an App as Administrator in Windows 10

 This is the native way to elevate a program’s privileges automatically every time you launch it.
 You will still get a UAC prompt when using this method.

-Run as Administrator using Task Manager
+Run apps as administrator with Task Manager in Windows 10

 3. Open the File > Run new task menu.